JLX0/auto_research/README.md

 Then, check `examples`.

 For example, `python examples/topic_to_survey` converts your research topic or question of interests to a survey over relevant papers.
-An example run of the script is available [here](https://jlx0.github.io/auto_research/_examples_gallery/top_to_survey).
+An explanation about the motivation behind this functionality and an example run of the script is available [here](https://jlx0.github.io/auto_research/_examples_gallery/top_to_survey).

 If you want to use DeepSeek models, change the argument `target_key` in `get_api_key` and the argument `model` in various instance initiations accordingly.